vishesh04/Filesutra/README.md

 Filesutra is an easy way to implement imports and uploads from all popular cloud storage.
 Supports google drive, onedrive, box, dropbox.

-*Filesutra is evolved into [CloudFiles](https://cloudfilesapp.co), we will soon opensource the filesutra component of CloudFiles.
+*Filesutra has now evolved into [CloudFiles](https://cloudfilesapp.co), we will soon opensource the filesutra component of CloudFiles.
 At CloudFiles, we have re-written Filesutra component using NodeJS & ReactJS.*

 Filesutra backend is written using [grails framework](https://grails.org/) and frontend is written using [angularjs](https://angularjs.org/).